sylhare/Java/src/Cucumber/README.md

 ```

 Or the TestRunner class to run the cucumber test case.
-Once run, it will generate information in `./cucumber` you can go in and run (having cucumber-html-reporter node package installed):
+Once run, it will generate information in `./cucumber` you can go in and run (having [cucumber-html-reporter](https://github.com/gkushang/cucumber-html-reporter) node package installed):

 ```
 node index.js
 ```

-To generate the nice looking report.
+To generate the nice looking report!

-## Cucumber
+## Cucumber Introduction

 Cucumber works with a `feature` file where you put the `Gherkin` syntax (Given, When, Then).
 It is used by non technical team to understand the scenario, test case and steps.